-To help ensure a happy and safe Fourth of July weekend, the Centers for Disease Control and Prevention (CDC), the National Safety Council and Ready.gov each offer proper safety measures for heat, fireworks, water and weather.
+To help ensure a happy and safe Fourth of July weekend, the Centers for Disease Control and Prevention (CDC), the National Safety Council and Ready.gov each offer proper safety measures for heat, fireworks, water and severe weather.

 - Temperatures are forecast to be in the 90s for the Fourth of July weekend.
 Extreme heat is responsible for the highest number of annual weather-related deaths.